CADViewer/cadviewer-testapp-react-01/README.md

 		var ServerLocation = "c:/nodejs/cadviewerServer/";

+Use the [CADViewer API](https://cadviewer.com/cadviewerproapi/global.html) to open and manipulate drawings in your application.

 The CADViewer React JS general install instructions are at: https://cadviewer.com/cadviewertechdocs/handlers/reactjs/

 Read the Guide on how to **[create hotspots](https://cadviewer.com/highlight/main/)** (Space Objects), it outlines how spaces can be processed on a drawing to create interactive objects.